quicwg/multipath/draft-ietf-quic-multipath.md

 followed to limit the amplification risk.

-{{QUIC-TRANSPORT}} only allows the use of one path and as such only one path validation at a time.
+{{QUIC-TRANSPORT}} only allows the use of one path and the number of concurrent path validation attempts is limited by number of issued connection IDs.
 This extension, however, allows for multiple open paths that could in theory be migrated all at the same time.
 Further multiple paths could be initialized simultaneously.
 Each open path could be used to further amplify an attack.